margaretmf/margaretmf.github.io/creativewriting.md

 There's someone, there are people behind the data.
 There's someone, there are people behind the litter, the trash on the street, and they have good lives to live.
 There are people behind the word "Queen" on the advertisement.
 All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word "Queen" on the advertisement.
+There's someone there, there are people there behind the construction of the building.
+There's someone there, there are people there behind the washed clothes.
+There's someone there, there are people there behind the cleaned towels.

 <br>